aspose-total/Aspose.Total-Products/total/en/net/conversion/xps-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render XPS to FODS" h2="Export XPS File to FODS via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert XPS files to FODS within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a wide range of features and capabilities that make it easy to convert XPS to FODS.

+The process of converting XPS to FODS involves two steps.
+Firstly, you can use Aspose.PDF for .NET to export XPS to XLSX.
+This component provides a wide range of features and capabilities that make it easy to convert XPS to XLSX.
+It supports a wide range of features such as text extraction, image extraction, text search, text replacement, text formatting, page manipulation, and more.

+Once the XPS file has been converted to XLSX, you can use Aspose.Cells for .NET to convert XLSX to FODS.
+This component provides a wide range of features and capabilities that make it easy to convert XLSX to FODS.
+It supports a wide range of features such as data validation, data formatting, data sorting, data filtering, data manipulation, and more.

+In addition, Aspose.Total for .NET also provides a wide range of other components that can be used to perform various tasks such as document conversion, document manipulation, document comparison, document security, and more.
+All of these components are easy to use and can be used to quickly and easily convert XPS to FODS.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert XPS file to FODS within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export XPS to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to FODS.
+Overall, Aspose.Total for .NET is a comprehensive suite of components that makes it easy to convert XPS to FODS within any .NET, C#, ASP.NET and VB.NET applications.
+It provides a wide range of features and capabilities that make it easy to convert XPS to XLSX and then XLSX to FODS.
+In addition, it also provides a wide range of other components that can be used to perform various tasks.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}